Hats-Protocol/farcaster-delegator/README.md

 To register a new fid for a FarcasterDelegator contract, they must be a valid signer as determined by `FarcasterDelegator._isValidSigner(REGISTER_TYPEHASH)`.

-The user calls `FarcasterDelegator.register()` with the desired recovery address as the sole argument.
+The user calls `FarcasterDelegator.register()` with the desired recovery address and number of extra storage units.
+This function must be called with msg.value of sufficient native tokens to cover the cost of the storage units.

 No EIP-1271 signatures are required for this action.